ClementNerma/NightOS/docs/specs/syscalls.md

 # System calls

-_System calls_, abbreviated _syscalls_, are the first type of KPC.
+_System calls_, abbreviated _syscalls_, are the first type of [KPC](../technical/kpc.md).
 They allow a process to ask the kernel to perform an action.

 A syscall is made of a 8-bit code, as well as arguments, whose size will vary depending on their type.
 When performing a syscall, the process will put in a specific CPU register an address poiting to a memory address containing in a row the syscall's code and its arguments.
-The maximum size of code and arguments combined is 128 bits (16 bytes).
+For most syscalls, code and arguments will be not be longer than 128 bits, but some may use larger arguments.

 Some syscalls require the process to send a buffer of data.
 In such case, the process simply provides a pointer to the said buffer - so the argument's size will vary depending on the length of memory addresses.